Tonight’s Episode (Airdate February 12th, 2013): Two Heads Are Better Than One

 Now that some time has passed, and Wayne and House see a few three-headed giants popping up, they decide to take theirs back down to just two heads.
 With time called at the end of day one, Autumn is very proud of her face sculpt and hopes that Anthony won’t get credit for all of it.

 Day Two begins with a lot of work to do!
 Alam starts work on her creature’s third head.
 Wayne incorporates a lot of tree elements and bark texture on his creature’s chest.
 Michael and McKenzie Westmore arrive for the mentoring walk through.
-House and Wayne’s tree root feet get high marks from Westmore.
-He advises them to watch the color on their paint job so they don’t lose the detail.
+House and Wayne’s tree root feet get high marks from Michael, who advises them to pay attention to the color on their paint job so they don’t lose the detail.
 Jenna and Meagan are advised to watch their edge detail and to keep it smooth.

 Westmore remarks on the nice cleft lip detail of Anthony and Autumn’s face sculpt.
 Eric Z and Alam are also advised to pay close attention to the chosen paint color scheme for their creature’s “head feet.”
 Eric F explains that the Giant’s heads will be puppets and their model will be the face of Jack, who will be incorporated into the finished creature.
 Westmore warns them about the importance of time management, which Eric had issues with last week.